 On the subject of DOOH pricing, CPM, etc.

-.
+My last post was over a month ago, but it was an important one, discussing the results of our most recent survey on DOOH advertising pricing.
 After publishing that article, I got a number of calls and emails from operators of what I'd consider to be fairly large DOOH advertising networks.
 All of them wanted a more detailed analysis of the numbers, and an opinion on whether they were reliable.
 However, none of them contributed to the results by filling out the survey in the first place.
 All seemed a bit... irritated on the phone (it's harder to pick out that nuance in an email).
 One possible explanation might be that our data suggests that some DOOH advertisers are overpaying for their current placements, which could theoretically drive actual pricing done.
 But if that were the case, I'd be expecting more holiday cards from big brands thanking us for helping them lower their ad spend.

 "I have no idea about ad sales..."